 Dr. Ziegler has held several leadership positions in the field including as the Director of Clinical Training at the American School of Professional Psychology at Argosy University in Los Angeles, Program Chair of the Department of Psychology and Behavioral Sciences, and is currently a full professor in the College of Behavioral Sciences at Argosy University.
+Dr. Ziegler is also the lead neuropsychological consultant for the LA Chargers as well as the NFL’s Brain and Body Assessment Program.
 Dr. Ziegler is the founder and President of the Neurobehavioral Healthcare Center, a group practice dedicated to comprehensive neuropsychological and psychological assessment and empirically validated treatment of mental health and neurological disorders.

 Mojgan Moshtael, Ph.D. is a licensed clinical psychologist specialized in the assessment and treatment of children, pre-teens, and adolescents.
 Her passion is providing assessment and treatment supporting families to address the special emotional/behavioral challenges of those struggling with ADHD, Autism, Learning Disorders, and other neuropsychological disorders.
 She also provides educational accommodations assessment for students.
 She received her doctorate degree in clinical psychology from Alliant International University.